-We deliver community learning & skills development in order to enrich lives and help people into the labour market in exchange for fair pay, security & dignity.
+We nurture community learning & skills development in order to enrich lives and help people into the labour market in exchange for fair pay, security & dignity.

-We offer learning in organic plant based food growing, seed saving & propagation, pollination, composting and soil management.
+We deliver learning in organic plant based food growing, seed saving & propagation, pollination, composting and soil management.
 We encourage the development and sharing of innovative low technology solutions by networking information.

 We support access to cultural heritage that respects human, animal & environmental well-being, for the benefit of society.